vele616/monorepo/packages/jobboard/website/content/jobs/marketing-coordinator-strongdm-bqWMg.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/strongdm"
 companyWebsite: "http://www.strongdm.com/"
-summary: "StrongDM is searching for a marketing coordinator that has 3-5 years of work experience, in a B2B startup environment or larger B2B organization."
+summary: "StrongDM is searching for a Marketing Coordinator that has 3-5 years of work experience in a B2B startup environment or larger B2B organization."
 summaryBackup: "To apply as a marketing coordinator at StrongDM, you preferably need to have some knowledge of: #marketing, #management, #operations."
-featured: 20
+featured: 8
 ---

 **strongDM is a customer-first, second, and third company with a rabid fan base.
 When was the last time you heard things like:**